jhalverson/data_science/project_blood_donations/README.md

 Feature engineering is usually crucial for a successful model.
 I created three new features: average number of months between donations, the ratio of the number of months since the last donation to that of the first, and the inverse of months since first.

 The Python itertools module was used to generate a list of different combinations of features.
 For each model we considered all combinations of the six features (three given plus three derived) from triples up to the full set.
 For each model and each feature set, the hyperparameters of the model were optimzed using stratified K-fold cross validation.
-An attempt was made use nested cross validation but it proved to be computationally infeasible.
+To reduce the generalization error, an attempt was made use nested cross validation but it proved to be computationally infeasible.

 #### Results